stuartellis/button/README.md

 # Button

-Sometimes, all that you need is CloudFormation, but the official AWS command-line tool is surprisingly awkward to use.

-Drop *button.py* into any project that has CloudFormation templates to make life better.
+Just drop *button.py* into any project that has CloudFormation templates to manage your application environments without a stand-alone DevOps tool or the awkwardness of interacting with the AWS command-line utility.

 ## Usage